JamFox/jamlab-ansible-old/README.md

 Ansible playbooks for configuration management in pull mode.

+## Bootstrap

+To run jamlab-ansible for the first time (i.e. reinstalling or setting up hypervisor for the first time) use `bin/jamlab-bootstrap` which installs dependencies and runs `bin/jamlab-ansible` for the first time to set up the system.

 ## Host inventory

 Each host should belong to **ONE AND ONLY ONE** group.